-Title IX benefits both females and males, and is at the heart of efforts to create gender equitable schools.
+Title IX benefits all genders, and is at the heart of efforts to create gender equitable schools.
 The law requires educational institutions to maintain policies, practices and programs that do not discriminate against anyone based on sex.

 “No person in the U.S. shall, on the basis of sex be excluded from participation in, or denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal aid.”

 Examples of the types of conduct that violates Title IX include, but are not limited to: